Your guide to NFL rule changes for the 2018 season

 Ejections from New York

 For the first time, Riveron will have the authority to demand the ejection of a player who has been penalized for a non-football act.
 That covers incidents such as fighting, punching and post-play hits.
-It does not include "football acts" such as roughing the passer or a hit against a defenseless receiver.
+It does not include "football acts," such as roughing the passer or a hit against a defenseless receiver.
 Importantly, Riveron can't order the ejection if a flag hasn't already been thrown.

 Referees also will retain the authority to eject, but the NFL instituted this option because it has failed in recent years to eject players when merited.
 Among the examples: fighting in 2015 between New York Giants receiver Odell Beckham Jr. and then-Carolina Panthers cornerback Josh Norman, and a 2017 late hit by New England Patriots tight end Rob Gronkowski against Buffalo Bills cornerback Tre'Davious White.
 Under the new rule, Riveron would have the authority to eject Beckham and Gronkowski.